jshim66/BusRouteOSM/README.md

 # Testing

+Utilized Google Tests to ensure that the program is functioning as intended.

 Unfortunately, this program was tested using my professor's test system which consisted of other required testing files and it is not currently available.